-Following the recent drop in oil prices, in an effort to reduce costs and to better position the Company for ongoing efficient growth, on January 20, 2015, the Company executed a company-wide restructuring and reduction in force (the "RIF") that included (i) the relocation of certain employees in the Company's Dallas, Texas area office to the Company's other existing offices in Tulsa, Oklahoma and Midland, Texas; (ii) closing the Company's Dallas, Texas area office; (iii) a workforce reduction of approximately 75 employees and (iv) the release of 24 contract personnel.
-The reduction in workforce was communicated to employees on January 20, 2015 and was generally effective immediately.
-The relocation of Company employees is expected to be completed by June 1, 2015.
-The Company's compensation committee approved the RIF and the severance package offered in connection with the RIF.
-The Company incurred expenses of \$6.0 million during the three months ended March 31, 2015 related to the RIF.
-As of March 31, 2015, no additional RIF expenses are expected to be incurred.
+Following the fourth-quarter 2014 drop in oil prices, in an effort to reduce costs and to better position the Company for ongoing efficient growth, on January 20, 2015, the Company executed a company-wide restructuring and reduction in force (the "RIF") that included (i) the relocation of certain employees in the Company's Dallas, Texas area office to the Company's other existing offices in Tulsa, Oklahoma and Midland, Texas; (ii) closing the Company's Dallas, Texas area office; (iii) a workforce reduction of approximately 75 employees and (iv) the release of 24 contract personnel.
+The RIF was communicated to employees on January 20, 2015 and was generally effective immediately.
+The Company's compensation committee approved the RIF and the related severance package.
+The Company incurred \$6.0 million in expenses during the six months ended June 30, 2015 related to the RIF.